grnet/travel-expenses/docs/backend_model_instructions.md

     r'my_model', viewset_factory(MyModel, YourCustomPermission))
 ```

-**Note** : "YourCustomPermission" is a model level custom permission.
-This permission is placed between the two default permissions: `IsAuthenticated` and `DjangoModelPermissions` classes.
+**Note** : "YourCustomPermissions" are model level custom permissions.
+This permissions are placed between the two default permissions: `IsAuthenticated` and `DjangoModelPermissions` classes.
 So the permissions order is defined like this: 1.
 IsAuthenticated, 2.
-YourCustomPermission, 3.
+YourCustomPermissions, 3.
 DjangoModelPermissions

 Don't forget to perform the required schema migrations after adding your model by running: